PITMASTER | FORUM | BLOGS | ARTICLES | RECIPES | CATERERS | EVENTS | RESTAURANTS | | MY ACCOUNT | LINKS | SEARCH Log In/New Account

 7. Sauce for Basting

-You also need to factor in final food preparation time.
-You will need at least an additional 45 minutes to chop or slice the meat to serve to your guests.
+You also need to factor in final rest and food preparation time.
+You will need at least an additional 30 minutes to rest the pig and another 30 minutes to chop or pull the meat.

 Cooking the Pig

 The day has arrived.
-You’ve picked up your 100 lb pig and the cooker (and you have two new tanks of gas!) and you want to eat at 6:00 pm.
+You’ve picked up your 85 lb pig and the cooker (and you have two new tanks of gas!) and you want to eat at 6:00 pm.
 Now it’s time to get down to business.
+Game time.

 General Rules:

 1. While as tempting as it is for you and your cooking buddies, do not open the lid or take ‘peeks’ during the cooking time more than is absolutely necessary.
-Every time you raise that lid, you are adding an additional 15 minutes of cooking time!
+According to tradition, every time you raise that lid, you are adding an additional 15 minutes of cooking time!

-2. The ideal done temperature for the meat at its thickest point should be 170 degrees.
-Take the temperature in both the ham and shoulder and be careful not to touch the bone, as this will give a ‘false’ higher reading.
-I actually like to cook mine to about 180 degrees as this gives a more tender meat.
+2. The ideal done temperature for the meat at its thickest point should be 190-195 degrees F. Take the temperature in both the ham and shoulder and be careful not to touch the bone, as this will give a ‘false’ higher reading.

 Time: 8:30 am

-Take the pig out of the cooler and very generously salt the meat side of the pig.
+Take the pig out of the cooler and very generously kosher salt or apply dry rub to the meat side of the pig.
 Don’t skimp on the salt.
 Leave the pig out to start coming up to room temperature.

 8:45 am